ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/tuesday/preproc.md

 Preprocessing Data
 ===================

 In this exercise, we will learn how to preprocess our data for alignment.
 We will be doing adapter trimming and quality trimming.
-Make sure you are logged into a compute node, not the head node (cabernet).
+First we will remove adapters from our raw sequences and then we will trim sequences with low quality.

 **1\.** First, create a directory for the example in your home directory: